dinhhungGM/dinhhungGM.github.io/about.md

 ### More Information

-Bachelor of Engineering}, University of Information Technology - VNUHCM, Vietnam,
+**Bachelor of Engineering**, University of Information Technology - VNUHCM, Vietnam,

 Advanced Program in Information System.